 Q. WHAT IS THE TOTAL VALUE OF YOUR SO2 ALLOWANCE SALES ADJUSTMENT?

 A. Reducing the amortization period for SO2 allowances from 15 years to 5 years reduces revenue requirement by $281,450 on a Washington jurisdictional basis.
+I am proposing that the level of test year SO2 sales revenues be adjusted to $818,514.
+PacifiCorp is proposing a level of SO2 sales revenues of $537,064.
+Therefore, I am proposing that PacifiCorp’s revenue requirement be reduced by $281,450.

 V. Pro Forma Wage Increase

 Q. DID PACIFICORP INCLUDE PRO FORMA WAGE INCREASES IN ITS COST OF SERVICE?

 A. Yes.
 PacifiCorp has proposed to increase labor expense by $373,895 on a Washington jurisdictional basis to reflect wage increases which took effect in 2010.
+The test year does not reflect any wage increase for wages effective in 2010.

 Q. DO YOU CONTEST THE INCLUSION OF THIS AMOUNT IN PACIFICORP’S REVENUE REQUIREMENT?
 PLEASE EXPLAIN.

 A. Yes, I do.
 PacifiCorp has selectively chosen to propose that its wages be increased in 2010 without demonstrating that all relevant factors of the revenue requirement have been considered.
 In other words, PacifiCorp has chosen to include one item of cost of service to increase the revenue requirement without examining all the operations of the Company to determine if there are corresponding offsets to the wage increase.